ndmitchell/record-dot-preprocessor/proposal/0000-record-dot-syntax.md

 ## Proposed Change Specification

-For the specification we focus on the changes to the parsing rules, and the desugaring, with the belief the type checking and renamer changes required are unambiguous consequences of those.
+For the specification we focus on the changes to the parsing rules, and the desugaring, with the belief the type checking and renamer changes required are an unambiguous consequences of those.
 To confirm these changes integrate as expected we have written [a prototype implementation](https://gitlab.haskell.org/shayne-fletcher-da/ghc/commits/record-dot-syntax) that parses and desugars the forms directly in the parser.
 For confirmation, we _do not_ view desugaring in the parser as the correct implementation choice, but it provides a simple mechanism to pin down the changes without going as far as adding additional AST nodes or type checker rules.

 ### `RecordDotSyntax` language extension